Terms and Conditions

 A Member is entitled to use the Studio’s facilities during its opening hours and subject to these Terms and Conditions provided always that the Company may at any time without notice withdraw all or part of its facilities for any period or periods in connection with any cleaning, repair, alteration or maintenance work or for any other reasons.

 Neither Studio Pottery London nor Studio staff are responsible for personal belongings or any work getting damaged, lost or stolen.
 Although we work tirelessly to minimise damage to any work it is inevitable that in communal studio such as this there will occasionally be work that gets damaged.
 If a member wishes to bring in their own materials, glazes or any equipment into the Studio, this must first be cleared by a member of staff and stored in your personal storage area.
+Private glazes must be checked by the technician and be compatible with the kiln firing temperatures.

 Members cannot bring guests into the Studio without the permission of Directors and Studio Manager.
 Guest passes are offered at the discretion of the Studio Director, with approved passes obtainable at an additional fee.
 Please contact the Studio Manager for more information.